AdvancedCustomFields/docs/fields/flexible-content.md

 ## Settings
 - **Layouts**
-  Creates a list of sub field groups (called layouts).
+  Creates a list of sub field groups called layouts.
 With layouts predefined, you are able to add them into your field whenever and where ever you want.

 - **Button Label**
   Creates custom text to appear in the 'Add Row' button.